cpliakas/composer-manager-docs/README.md

 You can also implement `hook_composer_json_alter(&$json)` to modify the data used to build the consolidated `composer.json` file before it is written.

+### Requiring Guzzle, Symfony, Or Zend Framework (D8 Only)

+If your module requires or has a dependency on `guzzle/guzzle`, `symfony/symfony`, or `zendframework/zendframework` you need to take one of the following actions to avoid duplicate code and potential version mismatches:

+* Depend on the `guzzle_dependency`, `symfony_dependency`, or
+  `zendframework_dependency` modules as appropriate
+* Implement `hook_composer_json_alter()` and perform the same modifications as the appropriate "*_dependency" module

+A detailed description of the reason why these actions need to be taken can be found at https://drupal.org/comment/8528371#comment-8528371.
+The discussion afterwards provides the rationale and barriers that guided the current solution.

+### Maintaining A Soft Dependency On Composer Manager

+@todo

 ## Why can't you just ... ?

 The problems that Composer Manager solves tend to be more complex than they